 How to Make Your Own Cheese Cave

 Sadly, you can't just pop your curing cheeses into your refrigerator.
-Our fridges are low-humidity and adequate moisture in the air is crucial for ripening cheeses.
-On the other hand, you can't just put a pan of water in the fridge and hope for the best.
-You don't want water to condense and drip on the cheeses.
-An old mini-fridge is ideal, for low energy consumption and a small footprint in your pantry or cellar.
-Go ahead and add that open pan of water when you set up the old fridge, but for best results track the humidity with a hygrometer.
+Our fridges are low-humidity, and adequate moisture in the air is crucial for ripening cheeses.
+An old mini-fridge is ideal for this purpose.
+Go ahead and add that open pan of water when you set up the fridge, but for best results, track the humidity with a hygrometer.
 Our simple Wireless Thermometer reports temperature and also measures humidity.
 You are aiming for humidity in the 75 to 90 RH (relative humidity) range.

 Back to blog